Are You A Health Care Provider?Enter Here

 Does Everyone Experience a Dip?

-Not everyone experiences a TMS dip.
-Our data shows that many people start to feel a little better during the first week, feel a lot better by the second week, and continue to feel good around the third week.
-Some people might experience a small pullback in their positive assessment scores around this time before leveling out.
-If you do experience a dip, it is usually temporary and will pass.
+There isn’t a TMS dip for everyone.
+The first week, a lot of people start to feel a little better; by the second week, they feel a lot better, and they keep feeling good until the third week.
+Some people may see a small drop in their positive assessment scores around this time, but they should eventually level off.
+In the event that you do experience a dip, it is likely to be short-lived and will pass.

 Why Does a TMS Dip Happen?

-• Neuroplasticity: Firstly, as the brain adapts to the changes TMS makes to neural activity, it may initially respond with a temporary increase in symptoms before stabilizing.
+• Neuroplasticity: First, as the brain gets used to the changes that TMS makes to neural activity, symptoms may get worse for a short time before they return to normal.

 Benefits of TMS Therapy